jbroadway/lemur/README.md

 **Status: Alpha**

-The course builder itself is complete, and the work on learner management, course publishing, and user interaction is underway.
+Course building and management is complete, learner management is mostly complete, and basic course publishing works, with learner input and registration also underway.

 ## To do

 Backend:

-* Learner management
 * Viewing learner responses
+  * Submitting feedback on responses
 * Integrating SCORM data

 Public-facing:

-* Browse course contents
 * Sign-up wall for registered courses
   * Pay wall for paid courses
-  * Table of contents sidebar
-  * Email instructor
-  * Glossary
   * Status indicator (course completion w/ link to next outstanding question)
-  * Course content rendering
-  * Comments in page footers
   * Input objects save to assessments
     * Assessment list screen
     * Assessment detail screen for individual input
       * Comments in detail screen for student-instructor discussion
-      * Save an input to come back to without submitting

 Email notifications: